Immunostimulant: Non-specific

 Many endogenous substances are non-specific immunostimulators.
 For example, female sex hormones are known to stimulate both adaptive and innate immune responses.
 Some autoimmune diseases such as lupus erythematosus strike women preferentially, and their onset often coincides with puberty.
 Other hormones appear to regulate the immune system as well, most notably prolactin, growth hormone and vitamin D.

 Some publications point towards the effect of deoxycholic acid (DCA) as an immunostimulant of the non-specific immune system, activating its main actors, the macrophages.
 According to these publications, a sufficient amount of DCA in the human body corresponds to a good immune reaction of the non-specific immune system.

 Claims made by marketers of various products and alternative health providers, such as chiropractors, homeopaths, and acupuncturists to be able to stimulate or "boost" the immune system generally lack meaningful explanation and evidence of effectiveness.

+Uses

+Immunostimulants have been recommended to help prevent acute illness related to chronic obstructive pulmonary disease and they are sometimes used to treat chronic bronchitis.
+The evidence in the form of high quality clinical trials to support their use is weak, however, there is some evidence of benefit and they appear to be safe.
+The most commonly used immunostimulant type for this purpose are bacterial-derived immunostimulants.
+The goal is to stimulate the person's immune system in order to prevent future infections that may result in an acute episode or exacerbation of COPD.